 One of the most popular ways to implement an interpreter for a dynamically typed programming language is via a virtual machine.
 The virtual machine defines an intermediate language of portable instructions, also called bytecodes.
 This approach is illustrated in Figure 1, which shows a small Lua function and the corresponding portable instructions for the Lua virtual machine.
-(To ease the presentation, we represented these instructions using records.
-The actual Lua interpreter encodes the instruction components as bit-fields of a 32-bit integer [11].)
+The first instruction, LOADI 3 17, loads the integer constant 17 into the register R[3] (the address of the local variable 'd').
+Then, the next instruction ADD 0 1 2 adds the content of the R[1] and R[2] registers (variables 'b' and 'c'), storing the result in R[0] (variable 'a').
+The next ADD is similar.
+Finally, the JUMP instruction jumps three instructions back in the code, repeating the loop.
+Note that Lua optimized the test for the while condition, given that it was a constant.
+To ease the presentation, we represented these instructions using records.
+The actual Lua interpreter encodes the instruction components as bit-fields of a 32-bit integer [13].